-In elimination diets, you identify a particular food or ingredient you think might be contributing to or worsening ADHD symptoms.
-Then you stop eating anything containing that substance.
-If the symptoms lessen or subside, then you continue avoiding the substance.
+To follow one of these you pick a particular food or ingredient you think might be making your symptoms worse.
+Then you don’t eat anything with that in it.
+If the symptoms get better or go away, then you keep avoiding that food.

-Can eliminating foods from your diet improve ADHD symptoms?
-Research in all these areas is ongoing and results are not clear-cut.
-Here are some common areas of concern and what the experts recommend:
+If you cut a food from your diet, can it improve your symptoms?
+Research in all these areas is ongoing and the results are not clear-cut.
+Most scientists don't recommend this approach for managing ADHD, though.
+Still, here are some common areas of concern and what the experts suggest:

 Based on this and other recent studies, the American Academy of Pediatrics now agrees that eliminating preservatives and food colorings from the diet is a reasonable option for children with ADHD.
-Amen recommends that anyone with ADHD avoid these substances:
+Some experts recommend that people with ADHD avoid these substances:

 - Artificial colors, especially red and yellow

-- Food additives such as aspartame, MSG (monosodium glutamate), and nitrites; some studies have linked hyperactivity to the intake of the preservative sodium benzoate.
+Food additives such as aspartame, MSG (monosodium glutamate), and nitrites.
+Some studies have linked hyperactivity to the preservative sodium benzoate.

-Some children do become hyperactive after eating candy or other sugary foods.
-No evidence indicates, however, that this is a cause of ADHD.
-For best overall nutrition, sugary foods should be a small part of anyone's diet, though there is probably not much harm for a child or adult with ADHD to try eliminating sugary foods to see if symptoms improve.
+Some children become hyperactive after eating candy or other sugary foods.
+No evidence suggests that this is a cause of ADHD, though.
+For the best overall nutrition, sugary foods should be a small part of anyone's diet.
+But you can try cutting them to see if symptoms improve.